-Ben’s father was a communist and he grew at the People’s republic of Berkeley.
-His first job at NetLabs which was run by professional management with little appreciation for the product or the technology, this taught him the importance of founders CEOs.
+Ben’s father was a communist, and he grew in the People’s republic of Berkeley.
+His first job was at NetLabs, which was run by professional management with little appreciation for the product or the technology.
+This job taught him the importance of founders CEOs.
 The job took a toll on his personal life, and to stabilize that, he left and joined Lotus.
 As soon as he came across Mosaic, he was mesmerized by the Internet and applied for Netscape.
-That’s where he was interviewed by Marc Andreessen who is his business partner at A16Z.
+Marc Andreessen interviewed him, and is now his business partner at A16Z.

 Leadership is the ability to get someone to follow you even if out of curiosity.

 Ben started LoudCloud, which was doing well before the dot-com bust.
 Its primary customers were all startups, and the customer bankruptcies decimated the revenue growth.
 The private funding was hard to come by, and Ben decided to take LoudCloud public.
 The Saas model of recognizing revenues only when they are earned (whereas the software revenue is recognized as soon as it is sold) and similar issues made the S-1 filing look bad.
 It got termed as IPO from hell.
 The reverse split to keep the stock price high enough further destroyed the fantasies of the employees.
 The IPO roadshow on the east coast was severely impacted by his wife’s west coast allergic reaction leading to the emergency room.
 The IPO happened at $6 per share.
 No one, not even the underwriting bankers were happy.
 The macroeconomic condition worsened, and the revenue guidance could not have met in the further quarters.
 So, the finance department suggested that let’s reset it completely, rather than doing that in steps.

 If you are going to eat shit, don’t nibble.